-- Ongoing investment in Research & Development ("R&D") with an average of 22% of revenue invested over a 6 year period. - An R&D philosophy where our R&D must add value to our business and our customers and provide a high level of sustainability. - All new technology developed by Clean TeQ is owned by the Company. - R&D allows us to deliver a range of technologies that can provide a superior solution to our customers. - Currently investing in air, water and mining technologies.
+- Ongoing investment in Research & Development ("R&D") with an average of 20% of revenue invested over a 9 year period. - An R&D philosophy where our R&D must add value to our business and our customers and provide a high level of sustainability. - All new technology developed by Clean TeQ is owned by the Company. - R&D allows us to deliver a range of technologies that can provide a better way to our customers. - Currently investing in air, water and mining technologies. - Development of a nutraceutical product from waste grape skins using Clean-iX® Technology.